How to Pay Golden Gate Bridge Toll Charges

-As of 2013 we no longer have toll takers on the Golden Gate Bridge.
+We no longer have human toll takers on the Golden Gate Bridge — the process is fully automated.
 If you have FasTrak you save a dollar on your toll.
 If not, they automatically take a photo of your license plate and send you a bill for the toll.

 No matter how you pay, just drive through the Toll Plaza at a safe speed without stopping when you get to the Golden Gate Bridge.
 The FasTrak reading equipment and license plate cameras are all automated and will record your passage automatically.

 Only motorized vehicles pay tolls on the Golden Gate Bridge.
-Pedestrians and bikes cross for free.
+Pedestrians and bikes cross for free, but (logically) must use the sidewalks.

-Bridge Toll for Qualified Persons with Disability: $4.50 (2-axle vehicles only).
-Contact the Bridge District at 415-455-2000 for information on procedures and getting the necessary I.D.
+Bridge Toll for Qualified Persons with Disability: Contact the Bridge District at 415-455-2000 for information on procedures and getting the necessary I.D.
 Card that you’ll show in the carpool lane.

 For information on larger vehicles, click here for the Bridge District site.

-This all depends on how your rental car company handles the Bridge tolls.
+This all depends on how your rental car company handles the Golden Gate Bridge Bridge tolls.
 Choosing neither option below will produce an expensive service charge on top of the toll, so be sure th research the issue with your car rental company.
 Your choices:

 1. They may offer you a program to pay the tolls through the rental company for a service fee.
 Compare the convenience of the service fee to the cost of setting up a license plate account (see below).
 You may have to opt-in or opt-out of the toll plan to get the choice you want, so always ask the rental car company about it.